 I would normally explain the code here, but that would just repeat the explanations given for the FWFT FIFO on the previous page.

 This is really simple.
-Since a low @empty from an FWFT FIFO means that data is present on the output port, create a register which samples this data when rd_en is asserted.
+Since a low @empty from an FWFT FIFO means that data is present on the output port, create a register which samples this data when @rd_en is high.

 So it's just this:

 module standard_fifo(rst, rd_clk, rd_en, dout, empty, wr_clk, wr_en, din, full); parameter width = 8; input rst; input rd_clk; input rd_en; input wr_clk; input wr_en; input [(width-1):0] din; output empty; output full; output [(width-1):0] dout; reg [(width-1):0] dout; wire [(width-1):0] dout_w; always @(posedge rd_clk) if (rd_en && !empty) dout <= dout_w; fwft_fifo wrapper ( .wr_clk(wr_clk), .rd_clk(rd_clk), .rst(rst), .din(din), .wr_en(wr_en), .rd_en(rd_en && !empty), .dout(dout_w), .full(full), .empty(empty) ); endmodule